New York Times, USA Today, Publishers Weekly & Wall Street Journal Bestselling Author

 Things I Hear A Lot:

-I love your drákon!
+But I love your drákon!
 Write more about them!

 Thank you, I did.
 See below.

-So, is The Sweetest Dark Series connected to The Drákon Series?
+Okay, is The Sweetest Dark Series connected to The Drákon Series?

 Yes.
 But The Sweetest Dark Series is still very stand-alone: all new characters, setting, etc. So it’s not necessary to have read any of the other books to plunge into these.
 I know writers say that a lot but I mean it.
 Really.
 You can trust me.

 The Sweetest Dark Series starts with, of course, The Sweetest Dark.
 The second book in this series is The Deepest Night, and the third book is The Fiercest Joy.